Jalapeno Jelly

 top down image showing a Mason Jar filled with jalapeno jelly.
 There's a spoon in the jar and a white plate of crackers off to the side with a red napkin

-The list of ingredients for this jelly recipe is surprisingly short!
+The list of jalapeno jelly ingredients is surprisingly short!
 I like to consider this a beginner recipe.
 Super simple, minimal ingredients, and bold flavor.
 Here is what you need to get started:

-• Peppers: A blend of jalapenos and green bell pepper. green peppers are milder, which balances out the jalapeño’s heat, making your jelly more versatile.
+• Peppers: A blend of jalapeño peppers and green bell pepper. green peppers are milder, which balances out the jalapeño’s heat, making your jelly more versatile.

 • Apple Cider Vinegar: The vinegar helps to set the pectin, making sure your jelly doesn’t turn into a sad, runny mess.
 Nobody wants jalapeño juice, right?